wrossmorrow/machtests/README.md

 $ cd /ifs/yentools/yentests && ./test.sh
 ```

+You should be able to run this without a `.env` file, if you can accept all the defaults.

-You can pass some flags to the script to control its behavior
+You can pass some options to the script to control its behavior:

 ```
--h: print help and exit
--r: reset run ids
--d: dryrun tests; that is, just setup for each test but don't actually run any of them
--v: make verbose prints to the logs
--l: "local only", meaning no S3 or influxdb (even if defined)
--w: "web only", meaning no sqlite (even if defined)
--S: Do not write data to sqlite, even if defined
--A: Do not send data to S3, even if defined
--I: Do not send data to influxdb, even if defined
+  Command line option flags:

+    h - print this message and exit. r - reset locally-stored, monotonic run index. use with caution. d - do a dry-run; that is, don't actually run any tests themselves v - print verbose logs for the tester l - store local results only
+    s - store ONLY sqlite3 results (if configured) i - store ONLY influxdb results (if configured) w - store ONLY S3 results (if configured)
+    L - do NOT store local results (delete after completion) S - do NOT store results in sqlite3 (even if configured) I - do NOT store results in influxdb (even if configured) W - do NOT store results in S3 (even if configured)

+  Command line options with arguments:

+    t (string) - Specific list of test suites (folders) to run (comma separated, bash regex ok) e (string) - Specific list of test suites (folders) to exclude (comma separated, bash regex ok) R ([0-9]+) - Reset locally-stored, monotonic run index to a SPECIFIC value matching [0-9]+.
+Use with caution.

 ```

+These command line options will override settings in any `.env` file included.

 ## What test.sh Does